Your Calgary Home Service Pros

 Central Air Conditioning

 In Calgary, Edmonton and Red Deer, most of us use a furnace for central heating.
 (One exception is a boiler system.)
-Consequently, when AC is installed in a home in Calgary, Edmonton, or Red Deer, the existing ductwork will be used to distribute the cool air throughout the home.
+Consequently, when AC is installed in a home in Calgary, Edmonton or Red Deer, the existing ductwork will be used to convey the cool air through the home.

 A mini-split AC system, on the other hand, doesn't require ductwork and can be controlled locally, where the indoor units are placed.